HanaNoryu/hananoryu.github.io/source/_posts/posts/project-standard.md

       },
       {
         value: 'chore',
-        name: "chore:    🔨  Other changes that don't modify src or test files",
+        name: 'chore:    🔨  Other changes that don\'t modify src or test files',
         emoji: '🔨',
       },
       {